yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/README.md

 # README

-Thank you for your interest in Skype for Business Bot Framework documentation!
+Thank you for your interest in **Skype for Business Bot Framework** documentation!

 This documentation is hosted at [MSDN](https://msdn.microsoft.com/en-us/skype/Skype-For-Business-Bot-Framework/docs/overview) .
 Please read it there.

 If you're interested in contributing to this documentation, then please read on.

-## **Skype for Business Bot Framework**

  ## Contribute to the documentation

 You may want to contribute new content or improve existing **Skype for Business Bot Framework** content.
 If you do, then clone this repoistory, create a new branch from the master branch, add your content, and then create a pull request to contribute your changes back into master branch.